Water scarcity in Africa: Limitations

-Country or city examples
+Rainwater harvesting

+Rainwater harvesting (RWH) is the process of gathering and storing rain as opposed to letting it flow off.
+Rainfall falls on a surfaces such as roof and is directed to replenish the ground water table by seeping down into a tank, cistern, deep pit (well, shaft, or borehole), aquifer, or reservoir using percolation. which is stored and later use for productive purposes.
+In recognition of the need for improved access to potable water supplies in the developing world, as part of the Millennium Development Goals is to halve the number of people who lack access to potable water by 2015.
+This led to the adoption and utilization of rainwater harvesting to increase portable water supply.
+RWH is an option which has historically been adopted in areas where conventional water supply systems have failed to meet the needs of the people.

+Examples

 Cape Town, South Africa

 A city facing a water crisis is Cape Town, South Africa.
 The government and scientists in the area were preparing for "day zero", meaning that the area was almost completely out of water.
 The government was hopeful that voluntary conservation efforts and environmental factors would increase the water supply in the reservoirs, but these things did not happen which increased the likelihood of the city running out of potable water.
-Scientists at the University of Cape Town are concerned because without a water source they are not able to conduct valuable medical research or clinical studies.
+Scientists at the University of Cape Town are concerned because without a water source they are not able to conduct medical research or clinical studies.
 Day Zero was avoided and restrictions were lifted for residents, but conservation efforts are still in place with uncertainty in rainfall amounts.

 Madagascar

 On Madagascar's highland plateau, a massive transformation occurred that eliminated virtually all the heavily forested vegetation in the period 1970 to 2000.
-The slash and burn agriculture eliminated about ten percent of the total country's native biomass and converted it to a barren wasteland.
+Slash-and-burn agriculture eliminated about ten percent of the total country's native biomass and converted it to a barren wasteland.
 These effects were from overpopulation and the necessity to feed poor indigenous peoples, but the adverse effects included widespread gully erosion that in turn produced heavily silted rivers that "run red" decades after the deforestation.
 This eliminated a large amount of usable fresh water and also destroyed much of the riverine ecosystems of several large west-flowing rivers.
 Several fish species have been driven to the edge of extinction and some, such as the disturbed coral reef formations in the Indian Ocean, are effectively lost.